makma/fingerprintjs.com/content/blog/how-to-use-fingerprintjs-to-prevent-bot-attacks.md

 Future development might include additional code for reading the emails and opening the confirmation links; for the sake of brevity, it’s assumed that completing this part would successfully automate the signup process entirely.
 By integrating Splinter and 1secMAIL in an automated signup bot script, malicious actors can easily bypass the security controls of most website registration forms.

-### Adding Extra Security with FingerprintJS Pro
+### Adding Extra Security with Fingerprint Pro

-When traditional security measures fail to prevent unauthorized accounts from being created, FingerprintJS Pro can be an incredibly powerful tool for securing websites against bad bots.
+When traditional security measures fail to prevent unauthorized accounts from being created, Fingerprint Pro can be an incredibly powerful tool for securing websites against bad bots.
 Its browser fingerprinting technology is the most advanced on the market, combining various cutting-edge methods for uniquely identifying browsers with machine learning algorithms and a probability engine; the result is an astonishing 99.5% accuracy rate.

 > *A browser fingerprint* is a set of information related to a user’s device.
 This includes a device’s hardware, operating system, browser, and configuration.
 Browser fingerprinting is the process of collecting information through a web browser to build a fingerprint of a device.

-[FingerprintJS](https://dev.fingerprintjs.com/docs/introduction) uses browser fingerprinting among other techniques to generate a `visitorID` value.
+[Fingerprint](https://dev.fingerprintjs.com/docs/introduction) uses browser fingerprinting among other techniques to generate a `visitorID` value.
 This value is then returned to the application, providing a persistent record of a specific user.

-To start implementing FingerprintJS Pro, create a new [FingerprintJS account](https://dashboard.fingerprintjs.com/signup/)—it’s free for 10 days and includes unlimited API calls.
+To start implementing Fingerprint Pro, create a new [Fingerprint account](https://dashboard.fingerprintjs.com/signup/)—it’s free for 10 days and includes unlimited API calls.

 After successfully registering, a snippet of code is provided to add to the website: